Stand-by Member RosterThe DRC Stand-by Member Roster was the first of all DRC rosters and it is still the backbone of the DRC Stand-by Roster office.

 Accepting membership of the DRC Member Roster implies accepting the following obligations:

-- The member has an obligation to always inform the DRC Stand-by Roster of changes in contact details and availability.
+- The member has an obligation to always inform the DRC Stand-by Roster office of changes in contact details and availability.
 Hence, any longer periods of unavailability must be shared with the DRC Stand-by Roster.

 - The member must nominate him/herself for, or accept a nomination for, a deployment at least once within the first year of membership, unless there are no vacancies within his/her technical profile.
-After the first year of membership, the DRC Stand-by Roster requires one nomination every two years at a minimum.
+After the first year of membership, the DRC Stand-by Roster office requires one nomination every two years at a minimum.

 - The member must remain active on MyPages by logging into Mypages and updating his/her information/CV at least every six months.

-- The DRC Stand-by Roster may forward the member’s CV/P11 to UN partner organizations and DRC operations at any time in relation to relevant deployments.
+- The DRC Stand-by Roster office may forward the member’s CV/P11 to UN partner organizations and DRC operations at any time in relation to relevant deployments.

-- The DRC Stand-by Roster will store the member’s personal information for five years starting from the day membership is confirmed.
+- The DRC Stand-by Roster office will store the member’s personal information for five years starting from the day membership is confirmed.
 Kindly note that the five year period will be renewed every time the member is deployed by the Stand-by Roster or every time the member logs into his/her personal MyPages profile.
 The member can at any given time request that the DRC Stand-by Roster deletes his/her personal data.

 - The member has to abide with the DRC’s Code of Conduct as well as accept the DRC’s values and standards.